 AM web and Java agents provide policy enforcement on supported web servers and Java containers, and are tightly integrated with AM.
-See the ForgeRock Access Management Web Agents User Guide, or the ForgeRock Access Management Java Agents User Guide for instructions on installing AM web or Java agents in supported web servers and Java application containers.
+See the Web Policy Agents documentation, or the Java Policy Agents documentation. for instructions on installing AM web or Java agents in supported web servers and Java application containers.

-2.1.
 Installing a Single Server